The LATITUDE Study: Long-Acting Therapy to Improve Treatment SUccess in Daily LifE

 - Evidence of non-adherence to ART according to at least one of the following criteria:

 - Poor virologic response within 18 months prior to study entry (defined as less than 1 log10 decrease in HIV-1 RNA or HIV-1 RNA greater than 200 copies/mL at two time points at least 4 weeks apart) in individuals who have been prescribed ART for at least 6 consecutive months.

 - Lost to clinical follow-up within 18 months prior to study entry with ART non-adherence for greater than or equal to 6 consecutive months.

-- No evidence of any clinically relevant RPV or INSTI resistance-associated mutations (see Manual of Procedures [MOPS] for list of exclusionary mutations) through commercially available genotypic (or phenotypic if available) analyses from any laboratory that has a CLIA certification or its equivalent within 45 days of study entry (see protocol for more information), nor history of such mutations on review of prior resistance tests by the site investigator.
+- No evidence of any clinically relevant RPV or INSTI resistance-associated mutations (see Manual of Procedures [MOPS] for list of exclusionary mutations) through commercially available genotypic (or phenotypic, if available) analyses from any laboratory that has a CLIA certification or its equivalent within 60 days of study entry (see protocol for more information), nor history of such mutations on review of prior resistance tests by the site investigator.
 Genotypic analysis using proviral (i.e., archived) DNA is not allowed.

 - Ability of site clinician, in conjunction with participant, to construct an oral induction antiretroviral (ARV) regimen that must include at least three ARVs of which at least two must be predicted to be fully active.
 The regimen must, include PI/cobi and/or an INSTI based on screening and/or historic resistance testing.

 - Laboratory values obtained within 60 days prior to study entry by any laboratory that has a CLIA certification or its equivalent:

 - Hemoglobin greater than or equal to 9.0 g/dL

 Absolute neutrophil count (ANC) greater than or equal to 600/mm3

 - Alanine aminotransferase (ALT) less than or equal to 3 x upper limit of normal (ULN)